Meadowlarke/Bibliography/Illich1970.md

 19: Students resisting learning.

-20: The American cult of growth.  lk
+20: The American cult of growth.

--: The ritual game of school.  #Z: School is a ritual game.
+-: The ritual game of school.

 21: Understanding school as an industry.

-22: #Z: Deschooling is necessary for any movement for human liberation.
+22: Deschooling and human liberation.

 -: Liberation from schooling.